Jeffrey Xu

-Jeffrey Xu (born 3 October 1988) is a Chinese actor based in Singapore and was named as one of the 8 Dukes of Caldecott Hill.
+Jeffrey Xu Mingjie (born 3 October 1988) is a Chinese actor and host based in Singapore.

 Career

 Xu studied performing major at Shanghai Film Art Academy before being discovered through the tenth season of Star Search in 2010, in which he emerged winner.

 He made his first drama appearance in Devotion, in which he played an autistic child, which gave him a nomination for Best Newcomer during the Star Awards 2012.

-In Star Awards 2013 & Star Awards 2017, Jeffrey gain a nomination for Star Awards for Best Supporting Actor for respective dramas.
+In Star Awards 2013 and Star Awards 2017, Jeffrey gained a nomination for Star Awards for Best Supporting Actor for respective dramas.

 In 2013, Jeffrey clinched the "Best Actor in a Supporting Role" award at the 18th Asian Television Awards (ATA) for his role in Marry Me.